 "All-New and More Rugged Than Ever," says this March 1955 ad in Successful Farming magazine (see the complete ad, 250K JPEG).

 The Dealer's Merchandising Manual touts the following new features of the CJ-5:

 The CJ-5 hood was the same as the M38A1, with a cutout on the right side (60K JPEG) for accommodating a snorkel when the military Jeep needed to be driven in waist-high water, until 1972 when American Motors stretched the frame and hood to fit the straight-six 232 cu.in. engine.

 The pre-1972 CJ-5 can also be identified by the lack of reflector/sidemarker lamps in the front fenders, and the battery box (accessible without opening the hood) in the cowl.
 Bow sockets on the rear of the tub held the supports for the non-folding soft top.
 Joe Caprio's restored 1958 CJ-5 seen here has a Kayline Luxair top (see also a rear view, 100K JPEG).

-The CJ-5s and 6's had the already-familiar "Hurricane" F-head 134 cu. in.
-4 cylinder engine for the first ten years, with the "Dauntless" V6 available as an option starting in 1966.
+The CJ-5 and 6 had the already-familiar "Hurricane" F-head 4-cylinder engine for the first ten years, with the "Dauntless" V6 available as an option starting in the 1966 model year.

-This 1966 Jeep Universal ad (see a larger copy) stresses recreation and colorful options, including the Tuxedo Park models (70K JPEG) which had their own CJ-5A and CJ-6A designations from 1964-68.
-See also an ad for the Tuxedo Park Mark IV (100K JPEG).
-These ads are a big change from earlier Willys advertising aimed at farmers and industry.
+It included the Tuxedo Park models (70K JPEG) which had their own CJ-5A and CJ-6A designations from 1964-68.
+This ad and the one below for the Tuxedo Park were a big change from earlier Willys advertising aimed at farmers and industry.

 Thanks to Mike Boyink, Ram Rao, Eric Lawson and Jack Ahlberg for their contributions. -- Derek Redmond